neonwuchang/PersonalPage/README.md

 Link: https://github.com/neonwuchang/my_chibi_portscanner

+## Drone Lab Management System
+- Made for CSUEB (CAlifornia State University East Bay) with senior dev
+- Automates student registration:
+  - Once signed up, students complete knowledge test
+  - When they pass it, send them Agreements to be signed as required by lab
+  - Once signed, their details are added to roster and a notification is sent to lab manager
+- Uses GCP, Google Sheets API, Adobe Sign API
+- Code is private

 ## Mandarin Practice Tool for Beginners
 - MVP: Simple website to practice Mandarin for beginners
 - Flippable flashcards to learn and recognise characters